FREQUENTLY ASKED QUESTIONS

 Classes meet one day per week, Monday through Thursday, for 10 weeks.
 Evening Classes are scheduled between 6:00 pm and 11:00 pm.

 What if I’m not sure I want to certify as a professional Massage Therapist?

 Many prospective students are drawn to the bodywork industry, but are not sure they want to pursue extensive training, or make a career change to professional bodywork.
-It is recommended that these students enroll in T101 INTRODUCTION TO MASSAGE and T102 TOUCH DYNAMICS.
-These two courses give an overview of the massage and bodywork industry, as well as an understanding of our personal touch experience in society.
-Students who complete these courses generally have a greater insight as to whether they wish to proceed with further training.
+It is recommended that these students enroll in T102 TOUCH DYNAMICS.
+This course gives an overview of the massage and bodywork industry, as well as an understanding of our personal touch experience in society.
+Students who complete this course generally has a greater insight as to whether they wish to proceed with further training.

 Is Cumberland Institute affiliated with any professional organizations?

 Yes, Cumberland is affiliated with the Associated Bodywork and Massage Professionals (ABMP).
 Cumberland Institute specifically chose this affiliation for the high standards of professionalism and ethical integrity demonstrated nationally by ABMP in areas of education, legislation and therapist support networks.